ndlaprovidence/Atedi/README.md

 Replace db_name with : **atedi**

-Finalyn go in the atedi directory with cmd and execute this line
+Finaly, execute this line :
 ```
 php bin/console doctrine:database:create
 ```

 # Load database
-There are some default user that you can load into a database.
-Open your CMD and copy this line :
+There are some default datau that you can load into the database.
+Open your CMD in the Atedi directory and copy these lines :
 ```
 php bin/console doctrine:migrations:migrate
 ```